waxa2/lab-grouping-data/readme.md

     </details>

 4. Duplicate the previous sheet.
 Now the objective is to represent the number of participants by gender as percentage of totals.
 Use the appropriate quick table calculation for this.
-Round off the percentages to one decimal point.
+Round the percentages to one decimal point.
 The final plot would look like this:

     <details>
       <summary> Click to see the image </summary>